Estimated read time: 12 minutes

 Susan Garrett, the respected Canadian dog trainer, recommends starting early and taking several weeks to condition your puppy to a head collar before using it on a walk.

 A progressive approach will set your dog up with good training habits for life.
-We recommend that you wait until your puppy is happy to wear his regular collar and understands the idea of walking on lead.
+We recommend that you wait until your puppy is happy to wear her regular collar and understands the idea of walking on leash.
 For most dogs, this will be at around 4-6 months old.

-"A head collar can instil good walking habits for life"
+"A head collar can instill good walking habits for life"

 Your adult dog and head collars